CarlieHamilton/Carlie-Portfolio/README.md

 There may be a secret message for you if you use dev tools or look at the source code...
 It's not very exciting 😄

+---

 ### Sitemap

-The website is all on one page, and I have designed it so that the menu is always in view, so that you can navigate to where you want to go without having to scroll or swipe anywhere first.
+This is a one-page website, and I have designed it so that the menu is always in view, so that you can navigate to where you want to go without having to scroll or swipe anywhere first.

 The main sections are: